The Illusion of Collusion: Setting

 \subsection{Bandit Learning}

 The problem of the multi-armed bandit is a quintessential paradigm within the reinforcement learning literature.
-The goal of a bandit agent is to maximize its long-run utility in some multi-round setting given a set of actions $A$ while having no \textit{a priori} model of the environment in which it acts.
-Agents use a learning algorithm that balances exploring their action space with exploiting their current estimates of the reward associated with each action.
-Trading off exploration and exploitation is a primary topic of study.
+The goal of a bandit (which, for ease of exposition, we equate with the agent using the bandit algorithm) is typically to maximize its long-run utility in some multi-round setting given a set of actions $A$, while having no \textit{a priori} model of the environment in which it acts.
+Agents use a learning algorithm that balances exploring their action space---so as to learn the reward distribution associated with each action---with exploiting their current knowledge of these distributions.

-Bandit learning algorithms are typically implemented to minimize a measure of \textit{regret}, which is the long-run difference between an agent's actions and the action that would have maximized expected utility at every time step.
+Bandit learning algorithms are typically implemented to minimize a measure of \textit{regret}, which in its standard definition is the long-run difference between the reward realized from an agent's actions and the reward from the actions that would have maximized expected utility.
 The process of action selection often follows \textit{action-value} methods, which are described formally below.

+We model bandit learners playing the repeated Prisoner's Dilemma game while being unaware of the existence of the opponent, its choices, its outcomes, or any other aspect of the strategic nature of the interaction they are engaged in.
 In each period $t$, an agent chooses an action $a_{t} \in A$.
-Since we eventually model bandit learners playing the repeated Prisoner's Dilemma game while being unaware of the existence of the opponent, their choices, their outcomes, or any other aspect of the strategic nature of the interaction they are engaged in, we use the same notation for actions in this section as we do in the previous one.
 After an agent takes an action, the environment supplies some reward value for this action.
-Specifically, given the set of feasible actions $a \in A$, the action-play vector $\alpha_{a}$ is defined as a binary vector such that the $i$-th element of $\alpha_{a}$ is $1$ if the agent played action $a$ in round $i$, and is $0$ otherwise.
-There is one such vector for each action.
-The reward vector $\rho$ records the corresponding reward (or payoff) information where $\rho_i$ is the reward at time $i$.
+Specifically, the action-play vector $\alpha_{a}$ is a time-indexed indicator vector for a fixed action $a$ defined as $\alpha_{a,t} = \mathds{1}\{a_{t} = a\}$.
+For each player, there is one such vector for each action.
+The reward vector $\rho$ records the corresponding reward (or payoff) information, where $\rho_{t}$ is the reward at time $t$.
+For instance, $\alpha_H$ would be the indicator vector with components set to $1$ if $H$ was played in the round indexed by $t$, and $0$ otherwise.
+The dot-product of this action-play vector and reward vector leads to the cumulative sum of rewards for an action, which is useful for compactly computing value estimates.

-We refer to the set $\mathcal{H}_t$ as the history for a bandit learner up to time $t$.
-It is simply the action-play vectors and the reward vector, as summarized below.
+Let us introduce the set $\mathcal{H}$, the \textit{history} for a bandit learner.
+The history stores self-action plays and rewards as